libresource/open-source-checklist/README.md

 ## Communication Channels

 ### Description:
 Setting up communication channels fosters interaction, collaboration, and community engagement.
 It provides users and developers with platforms to ask questions, share ideas, and participate in discussions related to the project.

 ### Examples:
-- **Libresource:**
+- **Open Source Checklist (This Project):**
-  - **Mailing List:** Join our [mailing list](https://groups.google.com/g/libresource) for in-depth discussions, announcements, and community updates.
+  - **Mailing List:** Only in plans for now
-  - **Chat:** We have an active community chat on [Discord](https://discord.gg/libresource).
-Join us to chat with developers and fellow users in real-time.
+  - **Chat:** Only in plans for now
+  - **GitHub Discussions:** Available on [GitHub](https://github.com/quillcraftsman/open-source-checklist/discussions)
+  - **IRC:** Only in plans for now
-- **TensorFlow:**
+- **FindSimilar:**
-  - **Forum:** Participate in discussions on the [TensorFlow Forum](https://discuss.tensorflow.org/) where you can ask questions, share knowledge, and collaborate with other TensorFlow users.
-  - **Slack:** The TensorFlow community has a dedicated Slack channel for real-time discussions.
-Join by requesting an invitation on the [community website](https://www.tensorflow.org/community).
+  - **GitHub Discussions:** Available on [GitHub](https://github.com/findsimilar/find-similar/discussions)
 - **Django:**
   - **IRC:** Django developers can be found on the `#django` channel on the Freenode IRC network for real-time chat and support.
   - **Reddit:** Engage with the Django community on the [Django subreddit](https://www.reddit.com/r/django/) for discussions, news, and project-related content.
+  - **Others:** Django has mailing list, Discord chat, ...

 ## Developer Guidelines